rooseveltframework/roosevelt/README.md

 - `shutdownTimeout`: Maximum amount of time in miliseconds given to Roosevelt to gracefully shut itself down when sent the kill signal.
   - Default: `30000` (30 seconds)

+HTTPS parameters
+---

+- `https`: Run an HTTPS server using Roosevelt.
+  - Default: `false`
+- `httpsOnly`: If running an HTTPS server, determines whether or not the default HTTP server will be disabled
+  - Default: `false`
+- `httpsPort`: The port your app will run an HTTPS server on, if enabled.
+  - Default: `43733`
+- `pfx`: Specify whether or not your app will use pfx or standard certification.
+  - Default: `false`
+- `keyPath`: If you elect to use a specific key and certificate, `keyPath` stores their file paths.
+  - Object values: `pfx`, `key`, `cert` -- use one of {`pfx`} or {`key`, `cert`}
+  - Default: `null`
+- `passphrase`: If the certificate you're going to use is password-encrypted, you may elect to supply the HTTPS server with that password.
+  - Default: `null`
+- `ca`: You can provide a certificate authority to match client certificates against, as a file path or array of file paths.
+  - Default: `null`
+- `requestCert`: Request a certificate from a client and attempt to verify it.
+  - Default: `false`
+- `rejectUnauthorized`: Upon failing to authorize a user with supplied CA(s), reject their connection entirely.
+  - Default: `false`

 MVC parameters
 ---